Illumina/agg/README.md

-agg: a utility for aggregating gvcfs
+agg: a utility for aggregating gvcfs.
+This software is not commercially supported.

 Copyright (c) 2015, Illumina, Inc. All rights reserved.
 See LICENSE.pdf for further details.